wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/information-protection-real-time-controls/includes/2-connect-box-salesforce-github.md

     :::image type="content" source="../media/2-box-custom-apps.png" alt-text="Box custom apps.":::

-5. Ensure that **Disable unpublished apps by default** is disabled or enter the API key from [Connect Box to Defender for Cloud Apps \| Microsoft Docs](/cloud-app-security/connect-box-to-microsoft-cloud-app-security).
+5. Ensure that **Disable unpublished apps by default** is disabled or enter the API key from [Connect Box to Defender for Cloud Apps](/cloud-app-security/connect-box-to-microsoft-cloud-app-security).

 6. Navigate to <https://portal.cloudappsecurity.com>.